mzur/kirby-uniform/README.md

 If you like to use email templates, put those snippets from the `snippets` directory that you like to use to `site/snippets/` (or create your own snippets).

-Requires a `_from` form field providing the email address of the sender of the form.
+The action requires a `_from` form field providing the email address for the `replyTo` field of the email that will be sent.
 Make sure not to use `_` as a prefix of the form field names containing the data, else they won't appear in the default plain text email being sent.

 If you add a `name="name"` field, the content will be used for the name of the sender in addition to the email address in the email header.
 If there is a `_receive_copy` field present in the form data (e.g. from a checkbox, see the [extended example](#extended)), the sender's email address (`_from`) will receive a copy, too.
 The subject of this copy email will get the `uniform-email-copy` prefix.

 #### Options

 Here is a full list of options of the email action that can be included in the action array.

+##### to (required)

+The email address the form data should be sent to.

+##### sender (required)

+The email address used for the `from` field of the email that will be sent.
+This should be the address of your website, e.g. `info@your-domain.tld`.
+Some spam filters will cause problems if they discover an email with a `from` field that doesn't match the server of it's origin.

 ##### subject